swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

                 (recur items (not= v :blur)))
 ```

-In the third case we need to fetch data from the server.
+In the third case we need to get some completions.
 We call
 `completions` with the query supplied by the user.
 We handle
 possible cancellation.
 If we actually get a result and no cancellation
 event we show the menu component, extract the relevant data from